Eating fish is good for your health!

 Recommendations from the Dietary Guidelines for Americans 2015-2020

-Therefore, it is recommended that women who are pregnant or breastfeeding eat at least 8 and up to 12 ounces (cooked, edible portion) of a variety of seafood per week, from choices that are lower in mercury.
+Women who are pregnant or breastfeeding should consume at least 8 and up to 12 ounces of a variety of seafood per week, from choices that are lower in methyl mercury.

-For more detailed information see the full report, Dietary Guidelines for Americans 2015-2020.
+More detailed information can be found in the full report, Dietary Guidelines for Americans 2015-2020.